Independent Living FAQs

 Do I still pay property taxes or home insurance?

 No. The cottages, townhouses and Parker Ridge homes are owned and maintained by Arbutus Park Retirement Community.
 The resident does not need to worry about paying property and school taxes or home and liability insurance.
 These expenses are covered by Arbutus Park Retirement Community.
-Arbutus does recommend that residents purchase a renter’s insurance policy to cover personal belongings within a living unit.
+Arbutus Park does recommend that residents purchase a renter’s insurance policy to cover personal belongings within a living unit.

 My appliances aren’t that old, can I bring them to use in my new cottage, townhouse or home?